rishabh-narvar/vegetaloadtest/README.md

 TBD
  - Benchmark
- - Optimize header formation
- - For now a `uuid` is assumed as the dybamic value, but types per field should be configurable
+ - For now a `uuid` is assumed as the dybamic value, but types per field should be configurable  - DONE
    - order_id | guid
    - order_date | date
    - customer_name | string